Breman-Innit/Breman-Innit/README.md

 ## 💫 About Me
 🛠 Tech adventurer exploring the art of building meaningful and modern digital experiences.
 🌌 By day, a developer; by night, a thinker, learning and creating with curiosity.
-🎯 Innovation is my mission — “ordinary” is never the answer.
+🎯 Building systems to solve real problems is the goal  .
 🌱 Currently learning **Flutter, Dart**, and **React.js** to build full-stack, cross-platform apps.

 ---